tercen/data_clinic_guide/docs/01_data_cleaning.md

 * Numbers should use decimal with dots "."
 * Numbers should not have commas in them

->:warning: for European regions (e.g., Germany, Netherlands), Excel will use the comma `,` for decimals
+>:warning: Microsoft Excel will use the comma `,` for decimals for users in some European regions (e.g., Germany, Netherlands).

 ## Missing values